Tension Board climbing: setup, benchmarks, and high-quality sessions

 Warm-up & safety (mandatory)

-Weekly Structure by Level (Non-Consecutive Hard Days)
+Weekly Structure by Level

 Beginner to Board Use

-If you’re new to the tension board, aim for 1 to 2 sessions per week at a shallower angle, focusing primarily on technique development.
-Occasionally incorporate limit attempts to begin building finger strength, but prioritize form and efficiency over intensity.
+If you're new to the tension board, aim for 1 to 2 sessions per week at a shallower angle, focusing primarily on technique development.
+Strict rest days around these sessions are vital.

 Intermediate